namin/lms-verify/README.md

 ([code for NFA to DFA compiler, using first order representation and mapping back to regular expression to prove correctness](src/test/scala/lms/verify/NfaTests.scala))
 ([hand-coded example](src/out/dfa_spec_aab.c))

+Status: we can prove a DFA match implies a spec match, but the other way is harder because of kleene stars and concatenations using existentials in the spec.

 #### Bidirectional Combinators and Round-Tripping Properties
 At a high level, we might be able to specify parsing / unparsing (i.e., printing) once using bidirectional combinators, and then stage these combinators.